 Pond snail is a hermaphrodite species that can self- and cross-fertilize (mixed mating system) with a preference for outcrossing and that experiences low inbreeding depression.

-Adult snails can mate in the male and female role.
+Adult snails can mate in the male and female roles.
 During mating behavior, one snail acts as the male and the other as the female.
 When the snail plays the male role, it climbs on the shell of the prospective female, moves over the shell in a counter-clockwise direction until he reaches the area of the female gonophore.
 The whole mating behavior can last for several hours.

 Interesting facts: The younger snail tends to mate as male, whereas senior snails act primarily as female.
 Biologists believe that there are two explanations here.
 First, senior (bigger) snails have more resources to invest in reproduction (larger snails produce more eggs).
 Second, in younger snails, the size of the prostate gland increases faster.